maskeddd/gosu/README.md

 ## Coverage

 WIP so a lot to be done.
-Goal is to have 100% coverage of the osu!api v2.
+Goal is to have 100% coverage of the documented osu!api v2.

 ### Endpoints
 - [ ] Authentication (currently only supports client credentials)